-Course title & Credits Credit distribution of the course Pre-requisite Code Lecture Tutorial Practical/ Practice of the course (if any) Elements of Discrete Mathematics 4 3 1 0 Class XII pass with Mathematics NIL
+Course title & Credits Credit distribution criteria Pre-requisite of the course (if any) Code Lecture Practical/ Practice Elements of Discrete Mathematics 4 3 1 0 Class XII pass with Mathematics NIL

 Learning Objectives: Students are introducing to:

 - Order (or partial order) and related properties. - Notion of a lattice which is also a step towards abstract algebra. - Concept of Boolean algebra and its applications to minimizing a Boolean polynomial and switching circuits, which has further applications in computer science.